Gurihiru: Work

-In May 2022, it was announced that Gurihiru were the artists, with writer Samuel Sattin, on the upcoming manga Unico: Awakening (ユニコ: 目覚めのおはなし) which is a reimagining of "The Cat on the Broomstick" story arc from Osamu Tezuka's Unico.
+In May 2022, it was announced that Gurihiru were the artists, with writer Samuel Sattin, on an English-language manga Unico: Awakening (ユニコ: 目覚めのおはなし) which is a reimagining of "The Cat on the Broomstick" story arc from Osamu Tezuka's Unico.
 Tezuka Productions launched a Kickstarter that month to fund the project, which was fully funded within one day.
 The manga will be produced in both English and Japanese.
+On September 20, 2023, it was announced that the new Unico manga series would run for a total of 4 volumes with Scholastic Corporation publishing the series from its Graphix imprint label including a handbook.
+On October 27, 2023, Tezuka Productions announced the series to be given a worldwide release with De Fontein publishing the series in the Netherlands.